awsdocs/aws-parallelcluster-user-guide/doc_source/security-iam.md

 # Identity and Access Management for AWS ParallelCluster<a name="security-iam"></a>

 AWS ParallelCluster uses roles to access your AWS resources and their services\.
-The instance and user policies that AWS ParallelCluster uses to grant permissions are documented at [AWS Identity and Access Management Roles in AWS ParallelCluster](iam.md)\.
+The instance and user policies that AWS ParallelCluster uses to grant permissions are documented at [AWS Identity and Access Management roles in AWS ParallelCluster](iam.md)\.

 The only major difference is how you authenticate when using a standard IAM user and long\-term credentials\.
 Although an IAM user requires a password to access an AWS service's console, that same IAM user requires an access key pair to perform the same operations using AWS ParallelCluster\.
 All other short\-term credentials are used in the same way they are used with the console\.